European Molecular Biology Laboratory: History

 EMBL was the idea of Leó Szilárd, James Watson and John Kendrew.
 Their goal was to create an international research centre, similar to CERN, to rival the strongly American-dominated field of molecular biology.
-Kendrew served as the first Director-general of EMBL until 1982 and was succeeded by Lennart Philipson.
+Kendrew served as the first Director general of EMBL until 1982 and was succeeded by Lennart Philipson.
 From 1993 to 2005, Fotis Kafatos, served as director and was succeeded by Iain Mattaj, EMBL's fourth director, from 2005 to 2018.
 In January 2019, Edith Heard became the fifth director of EMBL and the first woman to hold this position.

 Heard announced the organisation's five-year scientific programme Molecules to Ecosystems on 19 January 2022.
+Heard was followed by Matthias Hentze and by Peer Bork who became interim director in 2025.

 Research

 Each EMBL site has a specific research field.
 The EMBL-EBI is a hub for bioinformatics research and services, developing and maintaining a large number of scientific databases that are free of charge.
 At Grenoble and Hamburg, research is focused on structural biology.

 The EMBL Rome site is dedicated to the study of epigenetics and neurobiology.
 Scientists at EMBL Barcelona are exploring how tissues and organs function and develop, in health and disease.
 At the headquarters in Heidelberg, there are units in cell biology and biophysics, developmental biology, genome biology, and structural and computational biology, as well as service groups complementing the aforementioned research fields.

 Many scientific breakthroughs have been made at EMBL.
 The first systematic genetic analysis of embryonic development in the fruit fly was conducted at EMBL by Christiane Nüsslein-Volhard and Eric Wieschaus, for which they were awarded the Nobel Prize in Physiology or Medicine in 1995.
 In the early 1980s, Jacques Dubochet and his team at EMBL developed cryogenic electron microscopy for biological structures.
 They were rewarded with the 2017 Nobel Prize in Chemistry.